Logo

 5. Deployment Pre-requisites

-• Kubernetes Engine Developer: To fetch credentials and modify cluster resources.
+• Kubernetes Engine Developer (roles/container.developer): Required to fetch cluster credentials and apply configurations.

-1. Cloud Build Private Pool: Must be peered with the cluster’s VPC.
+1. Cloud Build Private Pool: Must be peered with the customer VPC network.

-2. DNS Endpoint: The GKE cluster must have dns-access enabled to bypass the transitive peering restriction.
+2. GKE Cluster Configuration: The cluster must be launched with --enable-dns-access enabled to bypass transitive peering blocks.